rebeccax06/martha-django-saas/README.md

 ## Features
 1. User able to free signup for 14 days demo to access features
 2. User able to comfirm registration by email or OTP
 3. User able to select the plan on signup and he/she may buy or access demo for 14 days
 4. After 14 days ends, user may pay for next 1/6/12 month subscription for the plan selected, or upgrade or downgrade the plan
-5. Payment gateway should be MPESA, by mpesa open api
+5. Payment gateway snot integrated right now

 ## Installation
 - Clone the repo